-Vehicles have become faster and smarter in the last decade and with them has come the adoption of advanced car safety features.
+Vehicles have become significantly faster and smarter over the last decade, and with these advancements has come the adoption of advanced car safety features.
 Even so, car accident statistics continue to be alarming.

 So, not surprisingly, the United Nations’ Decade of Action for Road Safety has put in place a global strategy to reduce fatalities and injuries by 50 per cent by 2020.

 Accordingly, we have compiled a list of car safety features in modern cars.
-From seatbelts to airbags and anti-lock brakes, the evolution of car safety features is rich with history and possibility.
+From seatbelts to airbags and anti-lock brakes, the evolution of car safety features is rich with history, ingenuity, and possibility.

-How many times were you told as a child to put your seatbelt on?
+As a child, how many times were you told to put your seatbelt on?

-When it comes to safety, it was one of the first-ever car safety features introduced, and as such, has come a long way.
+When it comes to car safety, the seatbelt was one of the first features to be introduced.
+As such, it has come a long way.

-Starting with a simple two-point design invented in the early 1900s, it has evolved to the standard three-point design, which Volvo patented in 1959, but later released to the open market for free.
-The seat belt didn’t in fact become standard equipment in cars until 1970.
+Starting with a simple two-point design invented in the early 1900s, the seatbelt has evolved to the standard three-point design, which Volvo patented in 1959 and later released to the open market for free.
+From there, the seatbelt didn’t become standard equipment in cars until 1970.

 Resembling a Y-shape, the three-point belt is effective in dispersing the energy of the moving body (over chest, pelvis and shoulders) during a collision.
-These three-point belts for all seats are now standard.
+Three-point belts for all seats in a vehicle are now standard.

-Pre-tensioning belts are now available in many new vehicles, which tighten instantly on impact to prevent the body from slipping and work beautifully in conjunction with state-of-the-art airbags… which brings us to our next feature.
+Pre-tensioning belts are also available in many new vehicles, which tighten instantly on impact to prevent the body from slipping.
+Pre-tensioning belts also work beautifully in conjunction with state-of-the-art airbags.

 Like the seatbelt, the airbag has its own story of evolution.

-It was first conceived in the 1950s, introduced in the ‘70s and had little to no traction because it didn’t work well in conjunction with the newly-required lap belt.
-It reappeared in 1981 in Mercedes Benz vehicles, this time with success, when used with a three-point seat belt.
+It was first conceived in the 1950s and introduced in the 1970s, though it had little traction because it didn’t work well in conjunction with the newly-required lap belt.
+Airbags then reappeared in 1981 in Mercedes Benz vehicles.
+This time, they were more successful when used with a three-point seat belt.

-Interesting to note, in 1968 the first electronic sensor to set off airbags in the case of an accident was introduced.
-It wasn’t until the early ‘90s though that lower-end cars included driver airbags, and then in the later part of the decade, the side-impact airbags started to appear.
+Interestingly, in 1968, the first electronic sensor to set off airbags in case of an accident was introduced.
+Still, it wasn’t until the early 1990s that lower-end cars included driver airbags, and then in the later part of the decade, side-impact airbags started to become standard.

-In 1998 airbags became mandatory in all vehicles.
+In 1998, airbags officially became mandatory in all vehicles.

-Today it seems a car can completely cushion its occupants during a crash with side, curtain and knee airbags all commonplace.
+Today, it seems a car can completely cushion its occupants during a crash with side, curtain, and knee airbags all commonplace.
 Some modern vehicles also feature thorax airbags with head protection.
 The modern airbag really is design ingenuity at its best.

-In the late 1900s, history tells us that the Benz Patent Motorwagen stopped using a handbrake.
-Its top speed was a very slow 8 kilometres an hour.
+In the late 1900s, the Benz Patent Motorwagen stopped using a handbrake.
+Its top speed was a very slow 8 kilometres per hour.

 The earliest braking systems applied pressure only to the rear wheels.
-In an emergency situation the car’s back wheels would lock up, causing the car to swerve and slide dangerously to a halt.
-Four-wheel brakes followed in the ‘20s.
+In an emergency, a car’s back wheels would lock up, causing the car to swerve and slide dangerously to a halt.
+Four-wheel brakes followed in the 1920s.

-Welcome today’s anti-locking brakes (ABS), which were actually first developed for aircraft to prevent wheels from locking when landing.
+Welcome today’s anti-locking brakes (ABS), which were actually first developed for aircraft to prevent wheels from locking upon landing.

-ABS detects the rotational speed of the vehicle’s individual wheels and releases hydraulic fluid if the wheel is rotating too slowly
+ABS detects the rotational speed of a vehicle’s individual wheels and releases hydraulic fluid if the wheel is rotating too slowly

 In effect, ABS provides steering control when braking on wet and slippery surfaces.

-Electronic Stability Control (ESC)/Program (ESP) is a car safety feature that electronically detects loss of traction to the vehicles tyres and automatically applies the brakes to prevent skidding and help the driver steer in a controlled manner.
+Electronic Stability Control (ESC)/Program (ESP) is a car safety feature that electronically detects loss of traction to a vehicle’s tyres and automatically applies the brakes to prevent skidding and help the driver steer in a controlled manner.

 All new vehicles are required to incorporate crumple zones for passenger protection.

-They work by absorbing crash energy within the outer parts of the vehicle rather than being transferred to occupants.
-By utilising weaker zones on the outer parts and strengthening inner parts, the car acts as a safety shell for passengers.
+Crumple zones work by absorbing crash energy within the outer parts of a vehicle, rather than transferring this crash energy to passengers.
+By utilising weaker zones on the outer parts of a vehicle and strengthening the inner parts, the car acts as a safety shell for passengers.

-Building these zones into the structure of the vehicle means the front or rear of the exterior (depending on impact), will crush like an accordion, acting as a shock absorber to the interior.
+Building these zones into the structure of a vehicle means the front or rear of the exterior (depending on impact), will crush like an accordion, acting as a shock absorber to the interior.

 For those of us who like to be in control while reversing, especially if you have small children at home, rear-facing camera technology is a great help.